SalemSaberhagen13/utilities/README.md

-# archscripts
+# Utility scripts

+A box of questionable utility scripts that solve problems I shouldn’t have had in the first place.

-Forged by nicotine and boredom.
+Forged by the power of nicotine and boredom.